yaaminiv/yaaminiv.github.io/_posts/2017-06-01-DNR-Mini-Trypsin-Digestion-Round3.md

 title: DNR Mini Trypsin Digestion Round 3
 ---

-##
+## I am now a faster pipetter

 Six boxes of trypsin arrived yesterday.
 Guess what that means?!

 ![4385451](https://cloud.githubusercontent.com/assets/22335838/26665558/6d42c76e-464f-11e7-8d3f-0b7dd0fbded5.jpg)

-Quick tangent: my schedule shifted around a bit, so here's an updated extraction schedule.
-I want to finish all of my extraction work before I work from California for a week.

-**Thursday** (today!): Mini Trypsin Digestion - Jose and Yaamini (ft.
-Kaitlyn) **Sunday**: I speed vacuum my samples.
-This way, I can use Friday and Saturday to study for my QSCI final and wrangle with Skyline and MSstats.
-**Monday**: Desalt all my samples.
-Forget about all labwork until mid-July.
-Spend countless hours at Manchester and at the Windows machine instead.
+I became a faster pipetter over the past few days, so it's time to put my skills to the test with another round of trypsin digestions.
+Spoiler alert: I'm still not fast enough.

-Additionally, we found that processing 88 samples between two people was pushing it.
+Jose and I found that processing 88 samples between two poeple was definitely pushing it.
 Since Laura is no longer going to Friday Harbor, I'll ask her to finish processing her own samples.
+Shoutout to Kaitlyn and Sean for helping us pipet a bit today!

-Here's how Jose and I digested 100 µg of protein from each sample:
+Here's how we digested 100 µg of protein from each sample:

 ### Step 1: Set up incubator in Graham's lab